Can we improve our mental health naturally?

 7. Moving my body

 Exercising helped me tremendously.
-I always feel the happy kind of tired after a good workout.
+I always feel happy kind of tired after a good workout.
 It boosts my mood and I feel good instantly.
 It also lets you know how strong you are getting both physically and mentally.

 Currently I am working out using ‘Pamela Reiff’s’ workout app.

-8. Not using phone early in the morning
+8. Not using the phone early in the morning

-Not using phone and checking social media lets my head stay clear and I don’t get distracted.
+Not using my phone and checking social media lets my head stay clear and I don’t get distracted.
 Instead I work on my morning routine and only after finishing everything, I use my phone.

 Here are other toxic morning habits I avoid.

 9. Creating a morning routine

 I love my morning routine and it is the best thing I have done for myself.
 Here is a doable one-hour morning routine you can try

 If you are someone who keeps failing at sticking to a morning routine, you are not alone.
 Here are 10 action steps to stick to a morning routine.